Malware-Research/Resources/README.md

 ## English resources

-- Unable to locate new malware samples to analyse?
+- Unable to locate new malware samples to analyze?
 You can use Megabeets’ [Fantastic Malware And Where To Find Them](https://www.megabeets.net/fantastic-malware-and-where-to-find-them/), or Libra's  [Searching Samples](https://maxkersten.nl/binary-analysis-course/obtaining-samples/searching-samples/).

  - Are you interested in assembly language and/or are you unsure what a specific instruction does?
 Refer to the [Intel manual](https://software.intel.com/en-us/articles/intel-sdm) for the x86 and x86_64 architectures.

- - Do you want to analyse malware (or binaries in general), but are you unsure how to?
+ - Do you want to analyze malware (or binaries in general), but are you unsure how to?
 Check Libra's [Binary Analysis Course](https://maxkersten.nl/binary-analysis-course/).

  - Have you been struck with ransomware and do you want to know what type it is?
 Check [ID Ransomware](https://id-ransomware.malwarehunterteam.com/) and [No More Ransom](https://www.nomoreransom.org/).